 - Press buttons to activate cleaning equipment or machines.

-These are the skills Vehicle and Equipment Cleaners say are the most useful in their careers:
+Below is a list of the skills most Vehicle and Equipment Cleaners say are important on the job.

 Operation and Control: Controlling operations of equipment or systems.